jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

     runOnPublish: ffmpeg -i rtsp://localhost:$RTSP_PORT/$RTSP_PATH -c copy myfile.mp4
 ``` -->

-### Video Stream pushes to the RTMP Server
+### Video Stream pushes to the Media Server
-Here is the GStreamer pipeline for publishing the robot's video stream to the RTMP server.
+Here is the GStreamer pipeline for the robot to publish the video stream to the media server.
 Please replace PUBLIC_CLOUD_SERVER with your server's IP address in the cloud.

 ```
 gst-launch-1.0 libcamerasrc ! \